spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 #### Personal/Individual account - user with direct access

-In this case please update file listed below with your information.
-- In this file, _~/.aws/credentials_ add both of your keys.
+- Both keys need to be added to this file: _~/.aws/credentials_.
 ```shell
 [default]
 aws_access_key_id = ABCDEFGH12345
 aws_secret_access_key = abcdefgh1234567890
 ```
-Access to AWS account can be tested by executing this command in CLI.
+Access to AWS account can be tested by executing following command.
 ```shell
 $ aws ec2 describe-instances
 ```

 #### "Federated" AWS account with Assumed Role configured (with STS - Security Token Service)
-Create role and access key for Ansible module to be able to connect.
+Assummed role and access keys need to be created for Ansible module to connect with AWS account.
 More information in this [tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html).

-In this case please update files listed as an examples below with your information.
-- In this file, _~/.aws/credentials_ add both of your keys.
+- Both keys need to be added to this file: _~/.aws/credentials_.
 ```shell
 [default]
 aws_access_key_id = ABCDEFGH12345
 aws_secret_access_key = abcdefgh1234567890
 ```
-- In this file, _~/.aws/config_ add two profile with proper information.
+- Two profiles containing proper information need to be added to this file, _~/.aws/config_.
 ```shell
 [default]
 region = us-east-1